matija-knezevic/endocode-challenge/README.md

 # endocode-challenge

-endocode-challenge is "homework" assingment from a cool company called Endocode GmbH.
+endocode-challenge is "homework" assignment from a cool company called Endocode GmbH.

 ## Installation